 Making money isn’t all about moving fast and breaking things.
 Regulations exist for a reason.
 They help reduce the risks inherent in the private secondary market — and ensure traders are well aware of the risks before participating.

-Ultimately, without regulations, the private market wouldn’t be what it is: a regulated marketplace full of ample opportunities for investors in search of diversification.
+Ultimately, without regulations, the private market wouldn’t be what it is: a regulated marketplace full of ample opportunities for investors looking to gain exposure to top pre-IPO companies.